starrywalker-Nine/TsingLib/README.md

 # readmefile
 The readmefile introduce project for GPT-4 and there are one map for project, it's include the main function and model's definition.

+# Utilies
+the tool for concat python code is located in Utilies Directory.
+It will concate project in one file, whatever there is muiltlevel dirs and subdirs.